joelvaneenwyk/alt-snap-windows/AltSnap.md

 - NEW: Action menu can now be selected as a mouse action and will pop up a menu that let you chose a list of others actions.
   Thanks to *Yatao Li* (yalti) for implementing this action.
-- New a kill action was added and can be activated with Ctrl+Alt+F4 or by using the Action menu, after activating the option.
-The Pause blacklist applies to this action.
+- New a kill action was added and can be activated with Ctrl+<kbd>Alt</kbd>+F4 or by using the Action menu, after activating the option.
+The Pause blocklist applies to this action.
 - New Test Window that shows the resizing regions was implemented and is available in the Advanced tab (suggested by *redactedscribe*).
 - Fixed: Some windows could not be created under older WinNT versions.
-- Fixed: Now the windows registered by `hooks.dll`will be unregistered when unloading it (Under Win9x it was unnecessary but we are under NT...).
+- Fixed: Now the windows registered by `hooks.dll`will be unregistered when unloading it (Under Win9x it was unnecessary, but we are under NT...).
 - Fixed: Makefile mk.bat is now compatible with MingW's GCC 10.2
 - More fixes to French Translation by *TroudhuK*.
 - Russian translation improvement by *Alexandr Smolnikov* (bigcrush).